 Exploring Minoo Park

 From the station take the narrow road leading away up the hill, this is called the ‘Falls Path” and takes you into Minoo Park and eventually to Minoo Falls on foot.
 We suggest picking up drinks, snacks or picnic lunch options to carry with you on your hike while you’re still in the city.
 While there are some shops and restaurant options they’re very limited once you get into the park itself and there weren’t as many choices as we expected at Minoo station.

 The narrow road from the station to the park has a number of small shops and eateries along it.
 We did spot someone pulling a fresh batch of chestnuts from the pressure roaster as we passed so stopped to buy a bag to eat on our walk.
 If you haven’t had chestnuts before they’re a tree grown nut but need to be cooked to eat them.
 They then have a dense but fluffy texture and a flavour that’s similar to a sweet potato or a New Zealand yam.
 They’re delicious and an excellent snack for hiking because they’re filling and as a low-glycemic carb they help maintain stable energy levels.

 Shotengu Saikoji Temple

 In the early section where the shops are there’s a double back with a road that leads uphill back in the direction you have come from.
-It’s about a 5 minute walk up here to a local temple called Shotengu Saikoji.
+It’s about a 5-minute walk up here to a local temple called Shotengu Saikoji.
 Walk up the stairs to enter the temple.
 It’s only small but very peaceful and calm and they’ve provided a small covered seating area.
-Set beneath all the colored leaves it’s very pretty.
+Set beneath all the coloured leaves it’s very pretty.

 Follow the river through the valley